-- Side Burn also fills the role, a type 1 clown who constantly tries to hit on non-sentient red sports cars driven by the Butt Monkey bystander.
+- Side Burn also fills the role, a clown who constantly tries to hit on non-sentient red sports cars driven by the Butt-Monkey bystander.

 - This is all parodied in the Botcon script reading "Bee in the City," where Bumblebee from Animated is identified as the kid-appeal character and is asked if he's a Bumblebee or a Hot Shot (also referencing how he was originally supposed to be a new Hot Shot).
 Over the course of the program various characters also called him Wheelie, Side Burn, Cheetor, and even T-Bob, much to his annoyance.

-- According to Word Of God, in Bizarro Universe Shattered Glass, Soundwave is intended as filling the Kid Appeal Character role, and has a personality that's mostly #1 with a little of #2 and #4.
+- According to Word of God, in Bizarro Universe Shattered Glass, Soundwave is intended as filling the Kid Appeal Character role.

 - Marcia Mouse of Blinky Bill easily fits the ankle biter type, being a fiery Plucky Girl of the bunch.

-- Scrappy-Doo from Scooby-Doo was a famously unpopular one of the Ankle-Biter variety (though he was surprisingly strong for his size, edging towards Cute Bruiser territory).note That said, when he isn't around it's usually Shaggy and Scooby himself who get into silly antics in the midst of monster-hunting.
+- Scrappy-Doo from Scooby-Doo was one of the Ankle-Biter variety (though he was surprisingly strong for his size, edging towards Cute Bruiser territory).
+That said, when he isn't around it's usually Shaggy and Scooby himself who get into silly antics in the midst of monster-hunting.

-- Jade from Jackie Chan Adventures is a type 3.
+- Jade from Jackie Chan Adventures.
 She's not powerful enough to be a solo hero and regularly ends up getting into trouble, but she's adventurous and determined and usually finds a way to be useful.

-- Orko from He-Man and the Masters of the Universe (1983).
+- Orko from He-Man and the Masters of the Universe (1983), an adorable Inept Mage.
 He didn't exist in the original toyline, Filmation created him to appeal to younger kids.

 - Enzo from ReBoot was written in specifically for this purpose.
 The producers of the show admitted that during pre-production they were instructed to put a kid in the show by the execs and they were against having a kid "mess up our kick-ass action show."
 But they came to love the character, feeling he was the heart and soul of the show, and after he received a Plot-Relevant Age-Up, they worked to bring back the original kid (for a certain value of "original") because they missed him.

-- Ahsoka from Star Wars: The Clone Wars was to give the show a kid-perspective in a series filled with adults.
+- Ahsoka from Star Wars: The Clone Wars helps give the show a kid-perspective in a series filled with adults.
 Character Development in later seasons has her grow into a competent (if still young) hero in her own right.